lawrennd/old_talks/_supply-chain/includes/ml-and-supply-chain.md

 \notes{\caption{The container, arguably the largest agent of social change in the last 100 years.}}
 }

-Containerization has had a dramatic effect on global economics, placing many people in the developing world at the end of the supply chain.
+\notes{Containerization has had a dramatic effect on global economics, placing many people in the developing world at the end of the supply chain. }

 \newslide{Wild Alaskan Cod}
 \slides{